albertoarena/laravel-event-sourcing-generator/docs/basic-usage.md

 Do you want to use uuid as model primary key?
 > yes

-Do you want to create an AggregateRoot class?
+Do you want to create an Aggregate class?
 > yes

 Do you want to create a Reactor class?